APUSH

 How we did it - and you can, too!

 Student participants prepared in numerous ways to make this project successful.
 Student researched over summer before beginning the project "in earnest" in the fall to have greater context.
 We consulted with local organizations such as the Southern Oral History Program and the UNC Asian American Center, which were extremely helpful in providing context, support, and expertise.
-Sophie To, from the SOHP Southern Mix, lead a training to introduce students into the theory and practice of Oral Histories.
+Dr. Sophie To, from the SOHP Southern Mix, led trainings in 2024 and '25 to introduce students into the theory and practice of Oral Histories.

 https://edopportunity.org/segregation/explorer/